ScrappyHub/rooted-platform/governance/ROOTED_LEGAL_SUMMARY_PUBLIC.md

 ROOTED is a governed civic, educational, and economic coordination platform built on **hard-coded ethics, safety, and consent law**.

-It is not governed by personality, profit pressure, or unchecked administrative power.
+It is not governed by personality, profit pressure, investor demands, or unchecked administrative power.

 It is governed by **written law enforced at the database and code level.**

+This public summary reflects the authority of:

+- ROOTED Platform Constitution
+- Constitutional Stop Layer
+- Data Sovereignty Law
+- Kids Mode Governance
+- Community Trust & Safety Law
+- Sanctuary & Nonprofit Protection Law
+- Access & Power Limitation Law
+- Admin & Account Governance Law

 ---